 Basics on set-theoretic properties of functions

-We assume familiarity with sets and functions.
-The following lists some properties of images and pre-images of functions which are constantly used in Topology III.
+We assume basic familiarity with sets and functions.
+The following lists some properties of sets and functions which are constantly used in Topology III.
 The reader should check the validity of these statements, none of which is very difficult.
-We begin with some notation.